In Radical Candor (2017) author Kim Scott teaches techniques and mindsets to develop effective leadership and high-performance cultures.

 “Radical Candor” is the best management book I have read.

-Together with Ray Dalio’s “Principles“, which in turn is the best book on developing company’s cultures geared for effectiveness, it has informed much of my lesson on “ideal workplaces” in the workplace module of Social Power.
+Together with Ray Dalio’s “Principles“, which in turn is the best book on developing company’s cultures geared for effectiveness, it has informed much of my lesson on “ideal workplaces” in the workplace module of Power University.

 My only note for you is that if you are working in more “normal” and “average” companies, which are the majority, you might want to develop your political savvy first.
 In the real world, most work environments and bosses aren’t going to follow the Radical Candor practices (unluckily).